Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 Building the documentation
 ==========================

-.. highlight::bash
+.. highlight:bash

 To build the documentation, follow the steps in one of the sections below.
-You can view the documentation after building the HTML by opening the file:autocreate file:Doc/build/html/index.html` in a web browser.
+You can view the documentation after building the HTML by opening the file:autocreate file:Doc/build/html/index.html in a web browser.

 .. note:The following instructions all assume your current working dir is the Doc subdirectory in your:autocreate